spx01/gte2-translation/README.md

 $ mv ftbutils-tl /path/to/your/ftbutils
 ```

 To update certain quests without having to re-translate everything (which takes quite a bit), simply delete them from the `ftbutils-tl` folder and run the script again.
+You can use the provided `update.py` script for this, it checks for file differences between `./ftbquests` and `./ftbquests-new`, then deletes the corresponding translation from `./ftbquests-tl`.
+After doing that, you can just get rid of the old quests folder and rename the new one to `ftbquests`, then run the translation script.

 ### Known issues